aosterhage/advent-of-code/README.md

     ```
     - Note that if you are using Safari, it prevents loading of the CSS file for
       the generated documentation.
 You must enable the `Show features for web
       developers` option and restart.
-You might also need to enable the `Diable
+You might also need to enable the `Disable
       local file restrictions` option in the Developer menu.